znatii/DrawGraphs/README.md

 # DrawGraphs

 **DrawGraphs** is an interactive tool for creating, visualizing, and manipulating graphs.
-In this new version, graph nodes are interactive and can be moved manually by clicking and dragging them.
+This new version introduces support for both **directed** and **weighted** graphs, allowing for greater flexibility and customization.
+Nodes are interactive, meaning you can drag and rearrange them manually.

 ## Features

 - **Customizable Graph Input:** Define the number of nodes, edges, and their weights.